rstudio/helm/examples/auto-scaling/README.md

     ```

 - #### `jupyter`
-    - This section provides the configuration for the jupyter.conf file.
+    - This section provides the configuration for the jupyter.conf file, which configures jupyter sessions.
 There are 3 parameters that need to be configured in this section.
 You can learn more about the options in the [Jupyter Configuration section of the RStudio Workbench Admin Guide](https://docs.rstudio.com/ide/server-pro/latest/jupyter_sessions/configuration.html).

     ```yaml
     ...